Face to Face (1976 film): Reception

 Aggregator Rotten Tomatoes reports 76% approval of Face to Face based on 17 reviews.
 Vincent Canby was highly favorable and wrote, "Mr. Bergman is more mysterious, more haunting, more contradictory than ever, though the style of the film has never been more precise, clear, levelheaded."
 Roger Ebert, while calling it "confused and sometimes overwrought", awarded it three out of four stars and lauded Ullmann's performance as "one of the greatest performances in an Ingmar Bergman film" up to that point.

 Awards

 Face to Face was nominated for Best Foreign Language Film by the U.S. National Board of Review.
 It received nominations at the Academy Awards for Best Actress (Ullmann) and Best Director (Bergman).

 Ullmann was nominated by BAFTA in the Best Actress category.

 She was also named Best Actress by the New York Film Critics Circle Awards, the National Board of Review and the Los Angeles Film Critics Association, with the film winning Best Foreign Language Film at the latter.

 It also was named by the Golden Globes as their Best Foreign Language Film of the year, with Ullmann also being nominated for the Golden Globe Award for Best Actress – Motion Picture Drama.

-References in popular culture

-At the beginning of the Woody Allen film Annie Hall, Allen's character refuses to see Face to Face after arriving a few minutes late for a showing.
-He instead takes Annie (Diane Keaton) to a screening of The Sorrow and the Pity.